DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 *3* - REST API endpoint url
 *5* - Live Objects mqtt url
 *6* - Live Objects mqtt username (should be set to **application**)
-*8* - Name of the MQTT queue for the device messages
-*9* - Name of the MQTT queue for the device created events
-*16* - Message QoS
+*12* - Message QoS
-*18* - Devices page size
+*14* - Devices page size
-*21* - Connection string with host name, shared access key name and shared access key.
+*20* - Connection string with host name, shared access key name and shared access key.
 The connection string should look like this: HostName=your_host_name;SharedAccessKeyName=your_key_name;SharedAccessKey=your_key
-*22* - IoT Hub host name
+*21* - IoT Hub host name
-*25* - How many threads will be used in message synchronization process
+*22* - How many threads will be used in message synchronization process *27* - Name of the MQTT queue for the device messages
+*28* - Name of the MQTT queue for the device created events
+*28* - Name of device group
+*32* - next IoT Hub (repeat lines 19-29)
-*30* - Application insights instrumentation key
+*36* - Application insights instrumentation key

 ##### Generate Live Objects API key
 Login to Live Objects Web Portal an go to **Administration** -> **API keys**